ajhenley/gitbook/what_does_this_code_do_part_1.md

 # What does this code do?
 Part 1

 /*
- * Eden Ghirmai
- * CheckPalindrome.java
+ * PalindromeTester.java
  *
- * Checks if the string entered by the user is a palindrome.
+ * Tests a string as entered by the user
+ * to see whether or not it is a palindrome or not.
- * That is that it reads the same forwards as backwards like "racecar" */
+ * A palindrome would be the same string forwards
+ * as it is backwards.
+ * Examples: Anna, civic and of, course:
+ * A man a plan a canal Panama.
+ */
 import java.util.*;

-public class CheckPalindrome {
+public class PalindromeTester {
 	public static void main(String[] args) {
-		// Data will come from the user at the keyboard Scanner in = new Scanner(System.in);
+		// The palindrome will be entered by the user at the keyboard Scanner in = new Scanner(System.in);

 		System.out.println("Palindrome Checker");